Heteroskedastic PCA: Algorithm, Optimality, and Applications: Additional Proofs

 \subsection{Proofs in SVD Based on Heteroskedastic and Incomplete Data}

 \begin{proof}[Proof of Theorem \ref{th:matrix-completion}] ~

 \begin{itemize}[leftmargin=*] \item[Step 1] We first derive bounds for some key quantities, including $\sigma_B^2$ and $\|\|\B_k\|\|_{\psi_1}$ to be defined later, for the application of matrix concentration in the next step.
-Based on the property of sub-Gaussian random variable and $\|Y_{ij}\|_{\psi_2}\leq C$, $Y_{ij}$ has bounded moments
+Since $\|Y_{ij}\|_{\psi_2}\leq C$, $Y_{ij}$ is sub-Gaussian and has bounded moments

 Since